douglasbagnall/p4wn/README.rst

 ----------------------------------------------------

 Replacing every instance of ``p4wn/src`` in the above example with ``http://p4wn.sf.net/src`` ought to work.
-(This is by way of example: http://p4wn.sf.net/src might not always contain working and up-to-date code).
+(Which is not to say http://p4wn.sf.net/src will always contain working and up-to-date code).

 Theming using CSS